-Vehicle Sales: An establishment where the principal occupation is the sale, rental, and accessory service of vehicles stored on-site and in operating condition.
+Vehicle Sales and/or Rental: An establishment where the principal occupation is the sale, and/or rental, and accessory service of vehicles stored on-site and in operating condition.
 "Vehicles" include automobiles, motorcycles, All-Terrain Vehicles (ATV), and trucks stored on site.
 "Vehicles" do not include heavy equipment and specialized vehicle sale, rental, and service establishments.
 However, specialized vehicles may be sold, rented, and serviced as an accessory use.

-Vehicle Service Station: An establishment where gasoline, petroleum, diesel fuel, oil, grease, batteries, tires and automobile accessories are dispensed at retail as a principal use and/or where, in addition, only the following services are rendered and sales made:
+Vehicle Service Station: An establishment where gasoline, petroleum, diesel fuel, oil, grease, batteries, tires andor automobile accessories are dispensed at retail as a principal use and/or where, in addition, only the following services are rendered and sales made: